Mind Alive Blog

 Tryptophan

 I find that gel-cap Wort is more effective than the dry capsules, although both work.
-Tryptophan also works very well, but don not take it until you wake up in the middle of the night as you need about 5 hours from the last time you ate or drank any nutritious substance.
+Tryptophan also works very well, but do not take it until you wake up in the middle of the night as you need about 5 hours from the last time you ate or drank any nutritious substance.
 Tryptophan is a rather large molecule and nutrients interfere with it from crossing the blood/brain barrier, so take it on an empty stomach.
 Not all tryptophan is created equal either.
 Much of it is actually 5HTP (5-hydroxytryptophan), which for many people, will not absorb into the brain.
 It just activates the serotonin receptors in the intestine and triggers diarrhea.

 To learn more about vitamin D, Click here